-- The committee in charge of updating the database which was put in place is operational - and has found and corrected mistakes and inconsistencies in the data recorded. - The reliability and quality of data entered in the database have improved. - The level of disbursements has considerably improved and as a result that of amounts outstanding.
-By way of illustration, the debts outstanding have gone from 1,484.6 billion CFAF in 2014 to 1,754.4 billion CFAF in 2015 on a more realistic basis. - The reconciliation mission at the Islamic Development Bank (IDB) has enabled the Malian party to obtain the access code to the IDB's data information site through its extranet, which now allows the DGDP to access all the information regarding the active portfolio of projects in Mali financed by the IDB in real time. - The quality of file treatment has improved following the recruitment of three (03) data input and analysis senior executives. - The capacity for analysis of members of the CNDP Commission who took part in the study and exchange trip to Benin has been strengthened. - Use of the tool by executives having taking part in the CS-DRMS training sessions has been popularized - To closely monitor its borrowing policy, the government launched the National Public Debt Committee in March 2014.
-The committee's principal functions are to provide an opinion on any initiative or plan for government borrowing or the provision of a government guarantee and to produce an annual borrowing strategy document to be annexed to the budget law. - 47.
-Domestic debt management is being strengthened. - To this end, the DGDP will complete by end-June 2016 an inventory of all government domestic loan agreements and all government commitments to guarantee domestic debt to ensure that the repayment schedules are included in the public debt data and budget laws. - Starting with the 2017 budget, the government will include an annual ceiling on increases in the total amount of guarantees it is permitted to provide in the draft budgets submitted for approval by the National Assembly.
+Domestic debt management is being strengthened.

+- To this end, an inventory of all government domestic loan agreements and all government commitments to guarantee domestic debt is being conducted with local banks to ensure that the repayment schedules are included in the public debt data and budget laws.
+In this vein, a CFAF 6.2 billion provision has been included in the 2017 budget bill.
+The inventory will be finalized by end-November 2016. - Starting with the 2017 budget, the government will include an annual ceiling on increases in the total amount of guarantees it is permitted to provide in the draft budgets submitted for approval by the National Assembly.
 In accordance with applicable laws and budget procedures, the 2016 provides for a provision of 10 percent of risk falling due, i.e., the amount of guaranteed debt maturing in 2016. - The government is in the process of clearing domestic arrears validated by an audit.
 Of the CFAF 166 billion (2.6 percent of GDP) made up of an amount of 94 billion validated by the consultant and 72 billion not validated, the government paid CFAF 82 billion in 2013-14.
-An additional CFAF 28 billion were paid in 2015 and CFAF 25 billion will be paid in 2016.
-The validated arrears included a CFAF 30 billion court judgment against the government, for which an appeal decision is awaited.
-If it turns out that the government must pay these arrears, the MEF will present, by August 2016, a plan to clear these arrears.
+An additional CFAF 28 billion were paid in 2015 and CFAF 25 billion has been scheduled to be paid in 2016.
+Indeed, the Government has paid CFAF 7 billion and decided not to pay the remainder due to shortcomings in supporting documentation.
+The validated arrears included a CFAF 30 billion court judgment against the government, for which an appeal decision is pending.
+If it turns out that the government must pay these arrears, the 2016 budget includes provisions to clear them.
 The government will ensure that the taxpayers concerned do not owe back taxes, and if so the government will withhold the amount of the tax arrears from the payments to its suppliers.
-The government has requested a supplementary audit by the firm, to be provided by August 2016 to provide creditors of invalidated debts totaling CFAF 40 billion the opportunity to supplement their dossiers.
-If necessary, repayment of these arrears will be included in above arrears clearance plan.
+The government had requested a supplementary audit by the firm, to be concluded by end-August 2016, to provide creditors of invalidated debts totaling CFAF 40 billion the opportunity to supplement their dossiers.
+Due to shortcomings in the validation of the arrears in question, the Ministry of Finances has decided to terminate the supplementary audit process.